nimbix/appdef-template/README.md

 1. Select PushToCompute tab on the menu on the right
 2. Click the `New` icon in the middle of the page
 3. Fill in `App ID` (e.g. `batch`)
-4. Fill in 'Docker or Singularity Repository' with `ubuntu:xenial`
+4. Fill in 'Docker Repository' with `ubuntu:xenial`

     ![Ubuntu](screenshots/ubuntuExample.png)